 “The attention given to the social construct of race and racism is four-hundred-year-complicated, the subject of multiple doctoral thesis, many excellent books, and legislation.
 On the other hand, there is an uncomplicated pre-systemic solution to racism for ordinary people available right now.
-Become a playful toddler again, and stay that way, as if there was a self-identity in these first years where the qualities of individuality could sustain the social context of newness.”
+Become a playful toddler again, and stay that way, We would just have new friends to play the game of growing up in the world.
+We could sustain the social context of newness without bias.
+The lesson here is we do not have a self-identity in these first years of our lives and that the bias now held is learned and can be unlearned.”

 Rex L. Curry

 Yes, white people do something.
-Everything we think we know about the world is wrong, and that is a good way to look at it if we expect to learn anything new.
-I found Corinne Shutack (also white), who found Kara’s work (above) to be a helpful image for the distribution of 75 Things White People Can Do for Racial Justice.
-Her list helped me get into racism as one of several American malfunctions I am working on and drafted (here).
+Everything we think we know about the world is wrong, and that is an excellent way to look at it if we expect to learn anything new.
+I found Corinne Shutack (also white), who found Kara’s work (above) to be a helpful image for distributing 75 Things White People Can Do for Racial Justice.
+Her list helped me get into racism as one of several American malfunctions I am working on and drafted for you to scroll through (here).

 The blue note is coming for all to hear and understand (listen) (read).
-Common interest groups will form, and coalitions for change will be built.
+Common interest groups will form, and coalitions for change will be built by those groups.
 System changes occur all the time (here).

 Love the One Your In?

-The two contemporary responses of enlightened leadership on race and cops can be considered as pivotal.
-The wisdom and vision of Barack Obama to even tackle the subject and the far less known insight of Alex S. Vitale, a “critical criminologist.”
-Of the thousands of research efforts available for discovery, I recommend two of them as follows:
+The two contemporary responses of enlightened leadership on race and cops can be considered pivotal.
+First, the wisdom and vision of Barack Obama to even tackle the subject and the far less known insight of Alex S. Vitale, a “critical criminologist.”
+Second, of the thousands of research efforts available for discovery, I recommend two of them as follows:

 “…here’s a report and toolkit developed by the Leadership Conference on Civil and Human Rights and based on the work of the Task Force on 21st Century Policing that I formed when I was in the White House.
 And if you’re interested in taking concrete action, we’ve also created a dedicated site at the Obama Foundation to aggregate and direct you to useful resources and organizations who’ve been fighting the good fight at the local and national levels for years.”
 The whole 416-page full policing pdf report is (here).